milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 We store GPS locations for a while to help improve the Map and other features.
 For example, we may store some of the locations you visit the most so we can show you more relevant Search content or update your Bitmoji’s activity on the Map.
 We may also store location information of the Snaps you save in Memories or submit to My Story, Our Story, Spotlight, or Snap Map to personalize your experience.

+On the new Spectacles, some features may need location data to work properly.
+We may use data from a few sources to derive a more accurate representation of your location.
+For example, if the last location of your sunglasses is not available, we may rely on Snapchat’s use of your device’s GPS to offer location-based features.

-You can still use Snapchat if you disable location permissions in your device’s settings, but many of these features won’t work right (or at all!) without it.
+You can still use Snapchat and Spectacles if you disable location permissions in your device’s settings, but many of these features won’t work right (or at all!) without it.
 Sometimes we can still infer an approximate location like a country or city, based on an IP address — but it’s not perfect.

 Learn About iOS Location Permissions

 Learn About Android Location Permissions

+Learn About Location on the New Spectacles

 Cameos